Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

 "World";           // Double quotes - both work the same way '123';             // This is a string, not a number!

-// Strings can be concatenated (combined) with + "Hello " + "world"; // = "Hello world"
+// Strings can be combined with +
+"Hello " + "world"; // = "Hello world"
 "Score: " + 100;    // = "Score: 100"

 ///////////////////////////////////
 // 4.
 Booleans (True/False)

-// Booleans represent truth values. true;   // = true
-false;  // = false
+// Booleans are true or false values. true;   // = true false;  // = false

-// These values are used in conditions and comparisons.
+// These values are used in conditions.

 ///////////////////////////////////
 // 5.
 Variables and Assignment